appiphony/Strike-Components/README.md

 # Strike by Appiphony
 ### *** No Longer Supported ***

 ## Due to the incredible advancements Salesforce has made with Lightning Aura Components as well as Lightning Web Components Appiphony is no longer supporting this project.
-We appreciate all your support over the last few years.

-We suggest checking out: <a href="http://developer.salesforce.com/docs/component-library/overview/components" target="_blank">https://developer.salesforce.com/docs/component-library/overview/components</a>
+## We suggest checking out: <a href="http://developer.salesforce.com/docs/component-library/overview/components" target="_blank">https://developer.salesforce.com/docs/component-library/overview/components</a>

+## We appreciate all the support you have given over the years.

 Last release: 1.0.0

 ---

 ### Available Strike Components